khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Linking to settings from a feature page

-Users often look within the feature page to adjust the settings.
-Make configuration options more discoverable by linking to settings from the feature page.
+Consider making configuration options more discoverable to users by linking to settings from the feature page.

-- Use an icon-only [button](/components/button) with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) on the feature page.
-On hover, the button shows a [tooltip](/components/tooltip) with the text "Configure in settings".
+- Use an icon-only [button](/components/button) with the [settings icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=settings) that, when hovered, shows a [tooltip](/components/tooltip) with the text `Configure in settings`.

 <figure class="figure" role="figure" aria-label="Settings button with tooltip on hover">
   <img class="figure-img" src="/img/settings-hover.svg" alt="Settings button with tooltip on hover" role="img" />
   <figcaption class="figure-caption">Settings button with tooltip on hover</figcaption>
 </figure>

-- Place the button in the top right corner of the page.
-This sets the expectation that the button leads to the settings for that page as a whole rather than a granular function within the page.
+- Place it at the page-level, in the top right corner of the page, below the breadcrumbs.
+This sets the expectation that the settings apply to the page as a whole.
-- Navigate to the specific configuration page of that feature.
-For example, navigating via the Package Registry page will end up on the Packages & Registries section of settings.
+- Navigate to the specific configuration section of that page in the settings area.
+Doing so makes the result of clicking the button predictable and prevents users from needing to immediately navigate away from their task.
+For example, navigating via the Package Registry page will end up on the **Settings > Packages & Registries** section of settings.

 ### Grouping